-Prior to July 1, 1996, potentially Potentially hazardous foods shall be kept at an internal temperature of 45-41°F or below or at an internal temperature of 140-135°F or above during display and service, except that rare roast beef shall be held for service at a temperature of at least 130°F. Effective July 1, 1996, potentially-Potentially hazardous foods shall be held during display and service at an internal temperature of 41° F or below, unless the foods are dated and refrigerated at 45° F for no more than three days as specified in Section 750.120, or held during display and service at an internal temperature of 140-135°F or above, except that rare roast beef shall be held for service at an internal temperature of 140-135°F or above, except that rare roast beef shall be held for service at an internal temperature of 140-135°F or above, except that rare roast beef shall be held for service at a temperature of at least 130°F.
+Potentially Prior to July 1, 1996, potentially hazardous foods shall be kept at an internal temperature of 4145°F or below or at an internal temperature of 135140°F or above during display and service, except that rare roast beef shall be held for service at a temperature of at least 130°F. Potentially Effective July 1, 1996, potentially hazardous foods shall be held during display and service at an internal temperature of 41°F or below, unless the foods are dated and refrigerated at 45°F for no more than three days as specified in Section 750.120, or held during display and service at an internal temperature of 135140°F or above, except that rare roast beef shall be held for service at a temperature of at least 130°F.